A Spectrum of Engagement: Programs at the Smithsonian National Museum of Natural History

 Sparking Curiosity

-Designed to deepen public engagement with science and nature, celebrating the museum's role as a place of discovery.
+Supported the events designed to deepen public engagement with science and nature, celebrating the museum's role as a place of discovery.

 Event Examples